tocsoft/IsValid/README.md

 ## Branches

-All development and pull requests should all be made against ``dev``.
+All development and pull requests should all be made against ``develop``.